Endorfinn-Lab/osumapper/README.md

 The project I am continuing will focus on the osu!mania mode, as I only play that mode myself.
 I hope this project can help in creating beatmaps for reference or to realize your dream beatmaps.

-## Complete guide for a newcomer in osu! mapping
+## Complete guide for a newcomer in osumapper

 https://github.com/kotritrona/osumapper/wiki/Complete-guide:-creating-beatmap-using-osumapper